Epiphany (T-Pain album)

-Epiphany is the second studio album by American rapper and singer T-Pain, It was released on June 5, 2007, by his record label Nappy Boy Entertainment, under the distribution of Akon's label Konvict Muzik, Jive Records, and Zomba Label Group.
+Epiphany is the second studio album by American singer T-Pain, It was released on June 5, 2007, by his record label Nappy Boy Entertainment, under the distribution of Akon's label Konvict Muzik, Jive Records, and Zomba Label Group.
 The album marks a first for T-Pain, who launched his own record label Nappy Boy Entertainment.
 Critics gave the album mixed reviews.
 Epiphany debuted at number one on the Billboard 200 and spawned three singles: "Buy U a Drank (Shawty Snappin')", "Bartender" and "Church".

 Singles

 The album's lead single, "Buy U a Drank (Shawty Snappin')" was released on February 20, 2007.
 The song features guest vocals from a fellow southern hip hop rapper Yung Joc.
 T-Pain provides the production on this track.
 The song peaked at number one on the US Billboard Hot 100, making it his highest-charting single as a lead artist.

 The album's second single, "Bartender" was released on June 5, 2007.
 The song features guest vocals from musician and his then label-mate Akon, with T-Pain, who also produced this track.
 The song peaked at number 5 on the US Billboard Hot 100.